 9. Joe Rogan

 The comedian, podcast host, and MMA commentator is known for his advocacy of psychedelic drugs.
-Rogan has spoken publicly about his use of DMT, ayahuasca, and other substances, describing them as transformative experiences that have helped him to connect with his spirituality and explore his consciousness.
+Rogan has spoken at length about his use of DMT, ayahuasca, and other substances, describing them as transformative experiences that have helped him to connect with his spirituality and explore his consciousness.

 10. Seth Rogen

-The actor, writer, producer, and now purveyor of cannabis products as co-founder of Houseplant, has spoken publicly about his use of marijuana and psychedelics.
+The actor, writer, producer, and now purveyor of cannabis products as co-founder of Houseplant, is also well-known for his use of marijuana and psychedelics.
 Rogen says he tried psilocybin at age 13.
 “It’s a real consciousness-expanding drug, so maybe it’s had pretty deep effects [at that age],” he said.
 Rogen says he still takes mushrooms on occasion, and that he finds them very insightful and “very introspective.”
 Rogen says it’s not just recreationally that he uses psilocybin.
 “I did shrooms recently and then quit a job the next day,” he told Esquire in 2018.
 “So yeah, I’ve made some real-life decisions as a result.”

 11. Mike Tyson

-The former heavyweight boxing champion has spoken publicly about his use of psilocybin and 5-MeO, saying that it helped him to overcome addiction and deal with his emotions and self-destructive behavior.
+The former heavyweight boxing champion, Mike Tyson, has spoken publicly about his use of psilocybin and 5-MeO, saying that it helped him to overcome addiction and deal with his emotions and self-destructive behavior.
 “Everyone thought I was crazy, I bit [Evander Holyfield’s] ear off.
 I did all this stuff, and once I got introduced to the ‘shrooms … my whole life changed.”

 12. Susan Sarandon

-The actress has spoken publicly about her use of marijuana, LSD, and mushrooms, saying that the latter have helped her to overcome anxiety and become more creative.
+The “Thelma and Louise” star says marijuana, LSD, and mushrooms, particularly the latter, have helped her to overcome anxiety and become more creative.
 “I’m not new to the idea of mushrooms,” she said in 2014 after attending the Burning Man festival in Nevada.
 “I don’t really like chemical things, really.
 Timothy Leary was a friend of mine, so that acid was nice and pure, but I’m not really looking for chemicals, and I don’t like to feel speedy.
 But I’ve done ayahuasca and I’ve done mushrooms and things like that.
 But I like those drugs in the outdoors — I’m not a city-tripper.”

 13. Jaden Smith